Are Rachel McAdams and Will Ferrell really singing in Eurovision: The Story of Fire Saga?

 Have the Anchorman star and Mean Girls actress lent their real vocals to the Eurovision parody?

-Will Ferrell’s Eurovision spoof is set to land on Netflix in the next few days, with himself and Rachel McAdams starring as an Icelandic pop duo in the film.
+Will Ferrell’s spoof has landed on Netflix, with himself and Rachel McAdams starring as an Icelandic pop duo in the Eurovision cast.

-While trailers for Eurovision Song Contest: The Story of Fire Saga have teased multiple musical performances from Ferrell and McAdams characters, Lars and Sigrit, will we be hearing the actual singing voices of the Hollywood A-listers?
+While trailers for Eurovision Song Contest: The Story of Fire Saga have teased multiple musical performances from Ferrell and McAdams characters, Lars and Sigrit, will the film feature the actual singing voices of the Hollywood A-listers?

 Is Will Ferrell really singing in Eurovision Song Contest?